AFRICA

 3) Relevant regulations and guidelines with links:

 The merger regulation is contained in Part 3 of the Serbian Competition Act.
-More detailed rules may be found in various by-laws.
+More detailed rules may be found in bylaws, such as Regulation, but also a number of instructions and publicly available positions of the Commission on application of certain provisions of the Act.
 Links to the relevant legislation, guidelines and forms are listed here:

 Original Serbian version